A Unified Framework for Diffusion Model Unlearning with f-Divergence: Conclusions

 \section{Conclusions}

-In this paper, we proposed a unified $f$-divergence-based framework for DM unlearning, which comprises two groups of loss functions: closed-form-based losses and variational form-based losses.
-We theoretically analyze the proposed loss functions and numerically evaluate them in different scenarios, demonstrating their relevance for aggressive unlearning or stronger concept preservation, depending on the $f$-divergence and on the closed-form or variational-based derivation.
+In this paper, we propose a unified $f$-divergence-based framework for DM unlearning, which comprises two groups of loss functions: closed-form-based and variational-based losses.
+We theoretically analyze the proposed loss functions and numerically evaluate them in different scenarios, demonstrating their relevance for strong concept preservation or aggressive unlearning, depending on the $f$-divergence and on the closed-form or variational-based derivation.
+Our framework provides practitioners a clear recipe on how to select the loss function based on their specific unlearning requirements: i) H-DMU (closed-form) is recommended as the default for most tasks, where preserving non-target concepts and generative quality is crucial. ii) $\chi^2$-DMU (closed-form) is recommended when the user targets stronger erasure than MSE and some slight fidelity loss is acceptable. iii) Our variational framework, and in particular its Hellinger-based loss, is recommended when the goal is aggressive concept removal.
+We emphasize that the proposed $f$-divergence-based losses provide a new library of theoretically-grounded objectives that can serve as the foundation for future DM unlearning algorithms.